State Council of Romania

-The State Council (Consiliul de Stat) was a body of state power in the Socialist Republic of Romania from 1961 to 1989.
+The State Council (Consiliul de Stat) was the highest executive body of Communist Romania from 1961 to 1989.
 It was the collective head of state before the creation of the office of President in 1974.

 Powers

 1961–1974

-The State Council was created in 1961 with an amendment to the 1952 Constitution, replacing the Presidium of the Great National Assembly.
+The State Council was created in 1961 with an amendment to the 1952 Constitution, replacing the Presidium of the Great National Assembly as the permanent organ of the GNA.
 It consisted of a president, three vice presidents and thirteen members.
 By the end of the Communist era, it comprised a president, four vice presidents, a secretary and 15 members.

 According to Article 63 of the 1965 Constitution, the State Council was "the supreme organ of state power (i. e., the GNA) in permanent session."
 It was elected by the GNA from among its members and held office for the GNA's duration—in practice, five years.
 As with all government bodies in Romania, it was nominally subordinate to the GNA.
 In practice, by 1989, all but two of its members were also members of the Central Committee of the Romanian Communist Party and also held important party posts.

 The Constitution vested the State Council with two kinds of power.
 Article 63 detailed the powers that were permanently vested in the State Council, such as: